lambdaclass/yet-another-swap/README.md

 - [Liquidity Math in Uniswap V3](https://atiselsts.github.io/pdfs/uniswap-v3-liquidity-math.pdf)
 - [UNISWAP V3 - New Era Of AMMs?
 Architecture Explained](https://www.youtube.com/watch?v=Ehm-OYBmlPM)
 - [ZK Podcast: Exploring Uniswap V3 and a Multi-L2 Future with Noah and Moody](https://zeroknowledge.fm/185-2/)

+## License
+ This project is licensed under the Apache 2.0 license.
+ See [LICENSE](./LICENSE) for more information.